yzhedwin/PeerCode/README.md

 Run `bash start-dev.sh` in project root directory

-Go to `backend/server` folder

-- Run `bash run-dev.sh` to start server

-Go to `backend/leetcode_service` folder
+Go to `backend/` folder

-- Run `bash run-dev.sh` to start leetcode service
+- Run `bash run-dev-all.sh` to start all services

-Go to `backend/question_service` folder

-- run `bash run-dev.sh` to start question service

 Go to `frontend` folder